-Throughout the year we carry out a range of consultations to inform our decisions, including the Fit for the Future budget consultation.
+Throughout the year we carry out a range of consultations to inform our decisions, including Shaping Bridgend's Future Consultation 2021.
 Building on our experience of previous consultations, we developed new ways for people to participate and get involved.
-Our methods included surveys, social media, radio adverts, explainer videos, town and community council meetings as well as engagement with members.
+Our methods included surveys, social media, radio adverts, explainer videos, attendance at town and community council meetings as well as engagement with members.

-Over 18,000 engagements took place in the 2019-20 year through a range of survey completions, face to face interactions, citizens' panel events and social media engagement.
+Engagements took place in 2021 through a range of survey completions, online interactions, citizens' panel engagement and social media engagement.
 We engaged with the public on a range of topics such as: